tgdwyer/tgdwyer.github.io/_chapters/typescript1.md

 ## Type Annotations Cheat Sheet

+(Each of these features is described in more detail in subsequent sections - this is just a summary and roadmap)

 Type annotation begins with ```:``` and goes after the variable name, but before any assignment.
 Primitive types include ```number```, ```string```, ```boolean```.